rapidsai/cuml/BUILD.md

 $ ./build.sh --ccache                  # use ccache to cache compilations, speeding up subsequent builds
 ```

-By default, Ninja is used as the cmake generator.
+By default, `Ninja` is used as the cmake generator.
 To override this and use (e.g.) `make`, define the `CMAKE_GENERATOR` environment variable accodingly:
 ```bash
 CMAKE_GENERATOR='Unix Makefiles' ./build.sh
 ```

-Note.
-If you are using GCC 7.5, make sure to read [RDN 0002: updates to from-source builds with conda for gcc '7.5.0'](https://docs.rapids.ai/notices/rdn0002/).

 To run the C++ unit tests (optional), from the repo root: